FreeUp is a freelance marketplace to find a wide array of flexible, professional work, from web design to accounting

 Set your own rates

 FreeUp freelancers set their own rates based on their skill levels.
-Entry-level positions (generally reserved for people outside of the U.S.) pay $5 to $10; Mid-Level professionals charge $10 to $30.
+Entry-level positions (generally reserved for people outside of the U.S.) pay $5 to $10 per hour; Mid-Level professionals charge $10 to $30.
 And experts can charge $30 and up.

 Commissions and fees

 The site takes a 15% commission.
-However, FreeUp adds this fee to your rate to be paid by the employer.
+But, FreeUp adds this fee to your rate so it’s paid by the employer.
 It’s not deducted from your rate.
 And because no one gets into this marketplace without screening, your rates are not likely to be undercut by low-wage workers hunting for any scrap.

 We found plenty to like and nothing that worried us about this platform.
 You can sign up to freelance with FreeUp here.